esapuolakka/jammming-v2/README.md

 Live: https://whimsical-cheesecake-3a9f69.netlify.app

 You need a Spotify account to use the Jammming app.
 The App is in developement stage and it is required to have permission to use it.
-Contact for information.
+Contact for more information.

 # Getting Started with Create React App